 Remember that just because drugs are in the same class, NSAIDs are not all the same and can’t be used interchangeably.
 Human NSAIDs like Advil should NEVER be used in pets, even when the situations in which they are used mirror those in which veterinarians prescribe carprofen.
 Dogs and humans process medications differently, and medications that are safe for us can be extremely dangerous for our dogs.

 How Rimadyl for Dogs Works

 NSAIDs work by inhibiting the production of cyclooxygenase enzymes one and two (COX-1 & COX-2).
 These enzymes are involved in a process that forms prostaglandins (PG).
-These are chemicals in the body that lead to pain, inflammation, and fever.
+Prostaglandins are chemicals involved with pain, inflammation, and fever.

 How Long It Takes for Rimadyl to Work

 Carprofen typically works within about an hour or two of taking the medication by mouth.
-This is very useful for post-operative pain and inflammation, or other injuries to bone, muscle or other soft tissue.
+This is very useful for post-operative pain and inflammation or other bone, muscle, or other soft tissue injuries.

-When using it for managing pain that is chronic from arthritis, many guardians will see the quality-of-life impact after a few days to a week of use.
+When used for managing chronic pain like arthritis, many guardians see the quality-of-life impact after a few days to a week.